AlexeySachkov/vim-vixen/docs/keymaps.md

 - <kbd>n</kbd>: find the next search result in the page
 - <kbd>N</kbd>: find the previous search result in the page
 - <kbd>g</kbd><kbd>f</kbd>: view the source of the current tab
+- <kbd>.</kbd>: repeat last manipulation command such as opening, updating and deleting a tab